3.2 Managing allegations against people that work or volunteer with children

 The difference between an allegation and a concern

 It might not be clear whether an incident constitutes an ‘allegation’.
-It is important to remember that in order to be an allegation the alleged incident has to be sufficiently serious as to suggest that harm has or may have been caused harm to a child/ren or that the alleged behavior indicates the individual may pose a risk of harm to children (or otherwise meet the criteria at para 1.2.1. and 1.2.2. above).
+It is important to remember that in order to be an allegation the alleged incident must be sufficiently serious as to suggest that harm has or may have been caused harm to a child/ren or that the alleged behaviour indicates the individual may pose a risk of harm to children (or otherwise meet the criteria at para 1.2.1. and 1.2.2. above).
 Issues that do not meet this threshold may constitute conduct, performance or disciplinary issues and should be addressed by employers using the appropriate organizational procedures.
 If in doubt, please consult with the Duty LADO (Telephone number: 0300 123 1650 option 3).
 Do also note that LADO’s will only manage allegations and not complaints or concerns against employees unless the concern is of a safeguarding nature.

 If it is difficult to determine the level of risk associated with an incident the following should be considered: